 Using tax deductions for investment in equipment

 The Trump tax bill contains a temporary provision that allows companies to take a 100% tax deduction for investment in equipment.
-Amazon heavily invests in equipment, e.g., in fulfillment centers, servers, and transportation infrastructure.
-It is worth mentioning that a single fulfillment center can have a size of 800,000 square feet and employ more than 1,500 full time associates.
+Amazon heavily invests in equipment, e.g., in fulfilment centres, servers, and transportation infrastructure.
+It is worth mentioning that a single fulfilment centre can have a size of 800,000 square feet and employ more than 1,500 full-time associates.
 The associates often work with high-level robots, including, but not limited to, (i) palletizers, (ii) robo-stows, and (iii) drive units.
 Palletizers are robotic arms having grippers that detect and grab totes from conveyor belts and stack them on pallets for stowing or shipping.
-Robo-stows lift pallets of inventory to different levels in fulfillment centers or place them on drive units to be transported to other destinations.
+Robo-stows lift pallets of inventory to different levels in fulfilment centers or place them on drive units to be transported to other destinations.
 The drive units are robots that transfer packages around facilities.

 Deducting costs of stock-based compensations from taxable income